SukramJ/custom_homematic/README.md

 ### `homematicip_local.copy_schedule`

-__Disclaimer: To much writing to the device MASTER paramset could kill your device's storage.__
+__Disclaimer: Too much writing to the device MASTER paramset could kill your device's storage.__

 Copy the schedule of a climate device to another device

 ### `homematicip_local.copy_schedule_profile`

-__Disclaimer: To much writing to the device MASTER paramset could kill your device's storage.__
+__Disclaimer: Too much writing to the device MASTER paramset could kill your device's storage.__

 Copy the schedule profile of a climate device to another/the same device